Calcium stones; Nephrolithiasis; Urolithiasis

 In many cases, kidney stones do not produce symptoms.
 However, if a stone becomes trapped (or lodged) in the ureter (the thin tube between the bladder and kidney), symptoms can be very severe.
 Often, symptoms vary depending on the stone's location and its progress.

-Kidney stone attacks tend to be most common late at night or in the early morning, possibly because of low urine output during these times.
+Kidney stone attacks (renal colics) are most common late at night or in the early morning, possibly because of low urine output during these times.
+A renal colic is typically characterized by sudden and extreme flank pain.

 The size of the stone does not necessarily predict the severity of the pain.
 A very tiny crystal with sharp edges can cause intense pain, while a larger round stone may not be as distressing.
 Struvite stones can often occur without symptoms.